Microsoft Teams’ pricing explained

 Microsoft 365 Business Premium plan

-Finally, the last (but not least) Microsoft Teams pricing plan on our list is the Microsoft 365 Business Premium.
+Finally, the last Microsoft Teams pricing plan on our list is the Microsoft 365 Business Premium.

 This plan is a cloud-based suite of productivity apps and services with information protection and compliance capabilities included.

-It costs $22 per month per user if you pay everything at once or $26.40 per user per month if you opt for monthly payments.
+It costs $22 per month per user if paid annually, or $26.40 per user per month if you opt for monthly payments.

-Microsoft 365 Business Premium includes everything that the Business Standard plan does, plus:
+Microsoft 365 Business Premium includes everything from the Business Standard plan, plus:

 • Advanced security,